Mid-South Row-Crop NDVI Imaging

 Know what’s stressed in your fields before you can see it from the road.

-A single drone flight during boll development or bean flowering identifies fungal pressure, irrigation failure, and fertility deficiency weeks before yield loss is visible—giving you weeks of lead time before it becomes visible from the ground.
+A single drone flight during boll development or bean flowering can surface fungal pressure, irrigation failure, and fertility deficiency as stress patterns in the canopy before they're obvious from the ground, giving you lead time to scout and respond.
 That lead time is the difference between an input decision and a yield loss you're filing on.

 Request information →